 How to Keep Windshield Washer Fluid from Freezing

-Unfortunately, extremely cold temperatures mean windshield washer fluid will freeze, but you can prevent this from happening.
-The best way to do this is to buy the correct wiper fluid that is specially made for these conditions.
-Look for a winter solution rather than an all-season or summer one.
+Unfortunately, freezing temperatures mean windshield washer fluid will freeze, but you can prevent this from happening.
+The best way to do this is to buy the correct wiper fluid especially made for these conditions.
+Also, look for a winter solution rather than an all-season or summer one.

 The ratio for a winter windshield washer fluid is usually 1:1-1 part anti-freeze and 1 part water.
 A summer blend, for example, is often 1:10-1 part anti-freeze and 10 parts water.
-There is also anti-freeze solution, which is alcohol based.
-This type of fluid won’t freeze, and it will melt any ice or frost on your windshield.
+There is also an anti-freeze solution, which is alcohol-based.
+This fluid type won’t freeze, and it will melt any ice or frost on your windshield.

 How to Thaw Windshield Washer Fluid

 If you find yourself in a situation where your windshield washer fluid has frozen, you’re going to need to thaw it.
 Keep in mind, though, if it freezes once, it’ll do it again.
-This means you should drain it thoroughly and refill with a solution that’s suitable for your environment.
+This means you should drain it thoroughly and refill it with a suitable solution for your environment.
 Otherwise, you’ll be thawing it out again in a few days.

 Here are a few ways to thaw your windshield washer fluid, and one way you definitely shouldn’t.

-Don’t ever pour hot water over the nozzles of the windshield wipers to thaw any kind of buildup.
+Don’t ever pour hot water over the nozzles of the windshield wipers to thaw any buildup.
 The hot water and cold air can crack your windshield.